sunng87/handlebars-rust/README.md

 [Handlebars templating language](https://handlebarsjs.com) implemented in Rust and for Rust.

-Handlebars-rust is the template engine renders Rust official website [rust-lang.org](https://www.rust-lang.org) and [its book](https://doc.rust-lang.org/book/).
+Handlebars-rust is the template engine that renders the official Rust website [rust-lang.org](https://www.rust-lang.org) and [its book](https://doc.rust-lang.org/book/).